How to apply

 We will let you know whether your application has been successful.

-95% of University of West London graduates in employment within six months of graduating.
+98% of University of West London graduates in employment or further study within six months of graduating.*